 Courses in individual departments are made available by special arrangement.
 These courses are under the direction of the Director of Continuing Education and the chairman of the department concerned.
 Courses may be offered at any time during the year for periods of varying length.
 Only a limited number of physicians can be admitted to any course.
-Inquiries should be addressed to Dr. Joseph A. Little, Director of Continuing Education.
+Inquiries should be addressed to the Director of Continuing Education.